tue-mps/benchmark-vfm-ss/docs/README.md

----
-layout: default
-title: "How to Benchmark Vision Foundation Models for Semantic Segmentation?"
----

 # How to Benchmark Vision Foundation Models for Semantic Segmentation?

 **Published at:** Second Workshop on Foundation Models at CVPR 2024